qsld-org/qsld/README.md

 ### Drawing The Circuit

+Their are two main options for how to draw circuits either with `latex` or `typst`.
+These are both markup languages which can draw quantum circuits well.
+However, `typst` is a more modern alternative to latex.

+#### Latex

-In order to draw the circuit above you just add one line to it:
+In order to draw the circuit above with `latex` you just add one line to it:

 ```d
 import std.stdio;